A golf cart is a great way to get around, even in cold and snowy weather.

 The rate of discharge doubles when the temperature falls to minus 10 degrees Fahrenheit.

-This means that your batteries will lose power faster in colder temperatures than in warmer ones.
+This means your batteries will lose power faster in colder temperatures than in warmer ones.

 Although you won’t notice it with a small amount of play activity, you might see adverse effects if you leave your golf cart plugged in all winter without ever using it.